invenia/DateOffsets.jl/docs/src/observations.md

 tomorrow at noon (target date: `2016-08-12T12:00`).
-We might want to look at the most recent available electrical load for the same hour of the day (a dynamic offset which would give us an observation date of `2016-08-10T12:00`) and the most recent available weather forecast for two hours leading up to the target date (static offsets of -2 and -1 hours, giving us observation dates of `2016-08-12T10:00` and `2016-08-12T11:00`).
+We might want to look at the most recent available electrical load for the same hour of the day (a dynamic offset which would give us an observation date of `2016-08-10T12:00`) and the most recent available weather forecast for the two hours leading up to the target date (static offsets of -2 and -1 hours, giving us observation dates of `2016-08-12T10:00` and `2016-08-12T11:00`).

 The `observations` function translates a set of offsets into the observation dates of the data that needs to be fetched from the S3DB.